igrowsquareroots/mvcs-homework/README.md

 Made by:

-John H. Park
+John H. Park: Team Lead

-Andrew Runke
+Andrew Runke: Used to Classroom Api to grab classworks to display

-Akhand Dugar
+Akhand Dugar: Displayed the classworks in a beautiful fashion

-Alexander Vilablance
+Alexander Vilablance: Set up the Classroom Api

-Christopher W. Harjadi
+Christopher W. Harjadi: Currently working on custom assignments